PacificBiosciences/PacBioFileFormats/DataSet.rst

 The ``cx`` filters support ``=``, ``!=``, ``&`` and ``~`` operators, all potentially with values separated by ``|`` compositions and raw values or context flag strings.

+The ``Filter`` operation provides a powerful means of subsetting DataSets without manipulating the underlying file representations.

 Union (Merging)
 +++++++++++++++